 That you and I were sent by Joe

 - In Wonderful Town, Violet Shelton's clients use the password "Marty sent me."
 Unfortunately, some of them don't know her address has changed.

 - In Mass Effect 2, you have to name-drop Jaruut to enter the VIP section of Afterlife.

 - One of the people stuck in line outside of Afterlife tries to say that Aria is expecting him — only to be told, flatly, that if Aria was expecting him, he would already be inside.

 - Then subverted in Kasumi's loyalty mission.
 The guard phones the person you name and learns you aren't actually authorized to enter, saying "nice try".
 To actually convince him to let you pass, you need to hack into the communications system so Kasumi can give the guard authorization from the other side.

 - Subverted in Quest for Glory II.
 To meet Aziza, she will ask you who sent you to her.
 There are various good answers (Keapon Laffin or Rakeesh), but she will then ask you a question relating to that person to make sure you've actually met said person.

 - In Flashback: The Quest For Identity to get false papers Conrad tells Jack that Ian sent him (he did).

-- You can't get into a particular room in the first Leisure Suit Larry game until you give the password, "Ken sent me."
+- You can't get into a particular room in Leisure Suit Larry 1: In the Land of the Lounge Lizards until you give the password, "Ken sent me."
 The name "Ken" is a reference to Ken Williams, founder of Sierra On-Line.
 In the original version of the game, some people tried substituting the name of another important guy who worked for Sierra, typing in "Al sent me."
 That also worked.